coderolls/coderolls-blog/_posts/collections/linkedlist/2022-02-15-iterate-linkedlist-in-java.md

    }
    ```

-5. Iterating the ArrayList using ListIterator- A Seperate Article Coming Soon
+5. Iterating the ArrayList using ListIterator- I have written a detailed article on the ListIterator metod of the LinkedList class.
+Read [LinkedList listIterator() method in Java](https://coderolls.com/linkedlist-listiterator/)

 6. Iterating the ArrayList using Java 8 forEach() Method